Wildlands Fire: Are You At Risk?* Are You Ready?

 The Laboratory’s fleet of GEMs and Club Cars — classified as “Neighborhood Electric Vehicles” — are restricted to onsite use only.

 A Segue into Segways and Hoverboards

-“Nonconventional vehicles” such as Segways or hoverboards are <a href="http:// generally forbidden for use onsite or when traveling on public roads for work purposes.
+“Nonconventional vehicles” such as Segways or hoverboards are generally forbidden for use onsite or when traveling on public roads for work purposes.
 Exceptions must come from the Lab Director.
 Due to fire hazard of units with substandard or defective batteries, charging of hoverboards at LBNL is also prohibited.

 Two is a Magic Number: “Working Alone” Policy

 People at the Laboratory (direct employees or otherwise) are not allowed to work alone in certain situations.
-These situations are when, despite proper mitigations, the hazards of their work could incapacitate them to such a degree that they cannot “self-rescue” themselves or activate emergency services.
+These situations are when, despite proper mitigations, the hazards of their work could incapacitate them to such a degree that they cannot self-rescue or activate emergency services.
 The policy is not meant to refer to ordinary activities similar to those commonly performed by the general public.
 If in doubt, ask your Work Planning and Control work authorization leads the Working Alone Frequently Asked Questions.

 We’re Growing!
 That’s The Good News — And The Bad News